MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-devops-pipeline.md

 ### Authorize GitHub to deploy to Azure

-To configure the workflow, you need to give GitHub permission to deploy to Azure on your behalf.
-Authorize GitHub by creating an Azure service principal stored in a GitHub secret named `AZURE_CREDENTIALS`.
+To configure the workflow, you need to authorize a service princiapl to deploy to Azure on your behalf, from a GitHub action. `azd` creates the service principal and a [federated credential](https://learn.microsoft.com/graph/api/resources/federatedidentitycredentials-overview) for it.

 1. Run the following command to create the Azure service principal and configure the pipeline: